Frequently Asked Questions

 5. What IP is included?

-The Standard and Entry Tiers offers access to more than 80 CPU, GPU, system IP, and security IP products.
+The Standard and Entry Tiers offers access to more than 80 CPU, GPU, and system IP products.
 The DesignStart Tier offers access to a select mix of processors and system IP.

 All tiers include access to thousands of Artisan physical IP products supporting multiple foundries and process nodes for design implementation.
 All tiers also include Corstone reference packages, which brings together pre-verified subsystems and supporting System IP to simplify silicon designs and reduce development risk.

 Download the Arm Flexible Access data sheet to get the complete list of IP, tools, and models, offered in each tier.

 6. What IP and tools are included in the Arm Flexible Access for Startups program?